lukasaq/hack-class/m1-m5_commands.md

 When using an ‘OR’ with this tool, parentheses are required with the destination/source IP address fields otherwise source.ip: 172.16.8.5 is enough to satisfy the expression since it has equal priority as the arguments next to the ‘AND’.

+ Change to the appropriate directory and enter the following command to parse the file ~/Desktop/dirwalk/dirwalk_1.txt:
+(trainee@dmss-kali)-[~/Desktop/dirwalk] $ python3 parser.py -w -i dirwalk_1.txt -o dirwalk_1.csv

+4. Modify the object windows_parser_definitions_2 in parser.py to conform to the file dirwalk_2.txt and enter the following command to parse the directory walk:
+(trainee@dmss-kali)-[~/Desktop/dirwalk] $ python3 parser.py -x -i dirwalk_2.txt -o dirwalk_2.csv

+The script  analyzer.py  has the following options to analyze the output of the script  parser.py :
+-i, -input_data file — input CSV file to analyze
+-m, -lastDay — files modified in the last day
+-b, -knownBad — files that match known a regular expression of "bad" strings -p, -images — files with extensions matching a list of image file types Use the script analyzer.py to analyze dirwalk_1.csv and dirwalk_2.csv and answer the following questions.
+The following is an example of the input you may use: python3 analyzer.py -i dirwalk_1.csv -p